Jewish settlers won't go quietly as eviction looms

 "People definitely feel cheated and he (Netanyahu) probably cannot follow through on all the promises he has made," Yoel Fattal said.
 In an effort to appease the settlers, Netanyahu has pledged to build 851 new homes for them in the West Bank, angering Palestinians and drawing international condemnation.

-Treading through a political minefield, Netanyahu last week won a parliamentary battle against an attempt to legalize all Israeli settler homes on private Palestinian land.
+Treading through a political minefield, Netanyahu last week won a parliamentary battle against an attempt to legalise all Israeli settler homes on private Palestinian land.

 Talks are ongoing between officials and settler leaders to try and avoid any violence at Ulpana.
 A contested eviction would be reminiscent of Israel's removal of 8,000 Jews from Gaza in 2005 -- a withdrawal that still stirs great settler resentment.